ros-navigation/navigation2/nav2_route/README.md

 The `DistanceScorer` edge scoring plugin will score the L2 norm between the poses of the nodes constituting the edge as its unweighted score.
-This uses the node's location information as "highly recommended" above.
-It contains a parameter `speed_tag` (Default: `speed_limit`) which will check `edge.metadata` if it contains an entry for speed limit information, represented as a percentage of the maximum speed.
+It contains a parameter `speed_tag` (Default: `speed_limit`) which will check the edge's metadata if it contains an entry for speed limit information, represented as a percentage of the maximum speed.
 If so, it will adjust the score to instead be proportional to the time rather than distance.
 Further, the `AdjustSpeedLimit` Route Operation plugin will utilize the same parameter and default `speed_limit` value to check each edge entered for a set speed limit percentage.
 If present, it will request an adjusted speed limit by the controller server on each edge entered.